Skip to main content

 A term coined by us to refer to the requirement of locking up tokens in order to create a stream.

-A Lockup stream with a payment rate per second that can vary over time.
+A Lockup distribution model with a streaming rate per second that can vary over time.

-A Lockup stream with a constant payment rate per second.
+A Lockup distribution model with a constant streaming rate per second.

 Monotonicity